Water testing and knowledge of ‘grandfathering’ key

-AOPA regulations now dictate a minimum setback distance of 100 m (328 ft) between livestock yards, including confined feeding livestock areas, and any water source.
+AOPA regulations now dictate a minimum setback distance of 100 m (328 feet) between livestock yards, including confined feeding livestock areas, and any water source.
 However, this applies only to facilities built after AOPA came into effect in 2001.
-For instalments built prior to 2001, these are considered legal as there were no minimum setback distance regulations for barns and corrals.
-This is the process commonly known as "grandfathering."
+For instalments built prior to 2001, these are considered legal as there were no minimum setback distance regulations for barns and corrals at the time.
+This is the process commonly known as “grandfathering.”

 The reason the AOPA regulations were made law was to protect water sources and to decrease the risk of contamination.
 Producers should be on the lookout for anything that may compromise the safety of water consumed by humans and animals.
 The key to managing contamination risk is regular water testing.
 The most common indicator of contamination in water is an increase in nitrate and bacteria levels.

-There are two basic kinds of water tests, says Ken Williamson, a water specialist with Alberta Agriculture and Food (AF).
+There are two basic kinds of water tests, according to Ken Williamson, a water specialist with Alberta Agriculture and Food (AF).
 They are routine chemical analysis and microbiological analysis.

 The routine chemical analysis covers a suite of about 20 parameters such as hardness, iron, sulphate, sodium and nitrate, with most identified in the Health Canada guidelines as having maximum acceptable concentrations.
 The microbiological test, meanwhile, tests for total coliform bacteria and e.coli.